 (See also Overview of Porphyrias Overview of Porphyrias Porphyrias are rare disorders in which there are defects in the pathway of heme synthesis due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
 These deficiencies... read more .)

 Cutaneous porphyrias include

-Hepatoerythropoietic porphyria (HEP—see Table: Some Less Common Porphyrias), sometimes regarded as a type of PCT (extremely rare)
+Hepatoerythropoietic porphyria (HEP—see table ), sometimes regarded as a type of PCT (extremely rare)

-The acute porphyrias variegate porphyria (VP) and hereditary coproporphyria (HCP) also have cutaneous manifestations.
-For porphyria etiology and pathophysiology, see Overview of Porphyrias.
+The acute porphyrias variegate porphyria (VP) and hereditary coproporphyria (HCP) may also have cutaneous manifestations.

-The cutaneous porphyrias are all accompanied by elevated total plasma porphyrins, and are specifically diagnosed by measurements of porphyrins in RBCs, plasma, urine, and stool, as well as by genetic or enzyme analysis.
+The cutaneous porphyrias are all accompanied by elevated total plasma porphyrins, and are specifically diagnosed by measurements of porphyrins in red blood cells, plasma, urine, and stool, as well as by genetic or enzyme analysis.
 Treatment involves avoidance of sunlight, measures to protect the skin, and sometimes other treatments directed according to the specific diagnosis.